 33. Babylon captured Jerusalem when Zedekiah was Judah’s king.
 Edom cheered for Babylon.
 Many Israelites went to Babylon, they were called “Jews” for the first time.
 Daniel was a prophet.
 (586 BC)

 God made Daniel a prophet in Babylon’s government.
 His Jewish friends were Shadrach, Meshach, and Abednego.
 Ezekiel was a prophet to the Jews in Babylonian captivity.
 Obadiah prophesied doom to Edom for supporting Babylon.

 Daniel had many enemies, but he obeyed God and was respectful.
 Even when he couldn’t always obey the king, he honored the king.
 Near the end of his life, Daniel’s enemies tricked King Darius the Mede to put Daniel into the lion’s den.
 Darius prayed, God saved Daniel, and Darius killed Daniel’s enemies.

 A while after Darius the Mede, King Pseudo Artaxerxes and the Samaritans stopped the Temple building.
 Haggai prophesied, “Hey guys!
 You finished building your own houses and didn’t worry about the Samaritans.
 What about God’s House!?
 Don’t worry.
 Just do it.”
 Zechariah prophesied, “‘Not by strength nor by power, but by my Spirit,’ says the Lord: ‘I will finish this Temple!'”

 Less than one year after King Pseudo Artaxerxes came King Darius the Great.
 Israel listened to Haggai and Zechariah and resumed rebuilding the Temple without permission from Darius the Great.
 The Samaritan Governor Tatteni reported all this to Darius the Great and honestly asked what he should do.
 Darius the Great said, “Let them finish, pay for it with your own Samaritan taxes, and if anyone tries to stop them kill him with a stick from his own house.”

 35. Esther, a Jew in Babylon, married Darius the Great to become queen of Persia.
 Haman tried to kill all the Jews and hang Esther’s uncle, Mordecai.
-But, Esther was respectful and friendly, so the king saved the Jews and hanged Haman on the same rope he made to hang Mordecai.
+Mordecai said she may have become queen, “for such a time as this.”
+Risking death to approach the king, she asker her friends to pray and she said, “If I die, I die.”
+Esther was respectful and friendly, so the king saved the Jews and hanged Haman on the same rope he made to hang Mordecai.
 (512 BC)